Probate Loans

 No monthly repayments – Probate loans are repaid in full when probate is granted and the assets in the estate are sold or liquidated.
 There are no monthly repayments and no early repayment fees.

-Underwriting based on the assets and liabilities in the estate – When reviewing your application, we are lending on the basis of the assets and liabilities in the estate rather than your personal circumstances or credit rating.
+Underwriting is based on the assets and liabilities in the estate – When reviewing your application, we are lending on the basis of the assets and liabilities in the estate rather than your personal circumstances or credit rating.
 Even if you have been turned down for “traditional” loans, if the net assets in the estate are sufficient it is highly likely we will be able provide a loan.

-Why Choose Provira For Probate Loans?
+Why Choose Provira For Probate loans?

 FCA authorised – We are authorised by the FCA under number 946175, which means that we have taken important measures to follow responsible lending guidelines and have proven this to the regulator.
 We treat your application and data professionally and according to the highest regulatory standards.